hchenqi/DynamicEditor/README.md

   > t: T, F(T) -> {}, F'({})

-- Exist functions that take empty data as input and output empty data and the same constant function.
+- Specially, exists a constant function that takes empty data as input and outputs empty data and the same constant function.
 This could be seen as the ending state of the runtime.

   > {}, F({}) -> {}, F({})

 - Data with tuple type T of sub-types T1, T2, ..., Tn is stored as { T1, T2, ..., Tn }.
-The interpreter function F(T) can be constructed from the interpreter functions Fi(Ti), with each of them interpreting the corresponding part of data with type T.
+The interpreter function F(T) can be constructed from the functions Fi(Ti) each interpreting the corresponding part of data with type Ti.

   > { t1: T1, t2: T2, ..., tn: Tn }: T, F(T) { F1(T1), F2(T2), ..., Fn(Tn) } -> { t1': T1', t2': T2', ..., tn': Tn' }: T', F'(T') { F1'(T1'), F2'(T2'), ..., Fn'(Tn') }

-- Data with dynamic length array type T[n] is stored as { n, T, T, ..., T } (n times T).
-The interpreter function stores only one copy of interpreter for T F0(T).
-The runtime reads the length n and outputs the tuple of { T, T, ..., T } and the interpreter function for the tuple.
-This output interpreter function only exists at runtime, because it is of arbitrary size depending on the data.
+- Data with dynamic length array type T[] is stored as { n, T, T, ..., T } (with n times T).
+The interpreter function stores only one copy of F0(T) interpreting T. The runtime reads the length n and outputs tuple T[n] = { T, T, ..., T } (n times T) and the interpreter function for the tuple.
+This output function only exists at runtime, because it is of arbitrary size depending on the data.

-  > { n, t1: T, t2: T, ..., tn: T }: T[n], F(T[n]) { F0(T) } -> { t1: T, t2: T, ..., tn: T }: T', F'(T') { F0(T), F0(T), ..., F0(T) }
+  > { n, t1: T, t2: T, ..., tn: T }: T[], F(T[]) { F0(T) } -> { t1: T, t2: T, ..., tn: T }: T[n], F'(T[n]) { F0(T), F0(T), ..., F0(T) }

+- With a fixed length n = k, the output function above can be stored for interpreting data with constant length array type T[k], which is the tuple { T, T, ..., T } (k times T).

+  > { t1: T, t2: T, ..., tk: T }: T[k], F(T[k]) -> { t1': T', t2': T', ..., tk': T' }: T'[k], F'(T'[k])

+### Function Construction

+Function interpreting data at runtime is when data guides the transformation of the function.
+Information flows from data to function.

+Function can be constructed by following principles:

+- Given functions F1(T1), F2(T2), ..., Fn(Tn) in order, a union dispatcher function F(T) can be constructed with T being the tagged union type of T1, T2, ...
+Tn.

+- Given a union dispatcher function F(T) with T being a tagged union type of T1, T2, ...
+Tn and an integer index i among 1, 2, ..., n, the interpreter function for Ti can be constructed by extracting the ith interpreter function from F(T).

+- Given functions F1(T1), F2(T2), ..., Fn(Tn) in order, a tuple interpreter function F(T) can be constructed with T being the tuple of T1, T2, ..., Tn.

+Data stores the construction guide for a function at runtime.
+In this sense, data seems to be the function and function be the data.

+### Type Template